 Wimbledon Queue FAQs

 Wimbledon tickets allow access to specific courts on specific days rather than individual matches.
-In 2024, as last year, the lucky people at the head of the Queue can buy from a daily allocation of 500 Centre Court tickets (for the first 10 days only), 500 for No. 1 Court and 500 for No. 2 Court (for days they are in play).
-Once these are gone the rest of the Queue can buy Grounds Passes for access to all Courts including 3, 12 and 18 and The Hill.
+In 2024, the lucky people at the head of the Queue could buy from a daily allocation of 500 Centre Court tickets (for the first 10 days only), 500 for No. 1 Court and 500 for No. 2 Court (for days they are in play).
+Once these are gone the rest of the Queue could buy from the allocation of several thousand Grounds tickets for access to all Courts including 3, 12 and 18 and The Hill.

 The Ground’s capacity varies according to the weather and how many courts are in play.